 From the echoes of the adhān to the rainbow-color stalls that line the souks, it is impossible to ignore the blend of sights, sounds and tastes that come to live in this Moroccan city.
 Nor would you want to.
-Instead of being overwhelmed, families can soak up the energy and thrill of the city with these family-friendly activities, plus one great place to eat and one great place to stay while visiting Marrakech with kids.
+Instead of being overwhelmed, families can soak up the energy and thrill of the city with these family-friendly activities.
+And don’t miss my recommendations of one great place to eat and one great place to stay while visiting Marrakech with kids.

 Activity 1: Imagine what life was like at the Medersa Ben Youssef